whitecr0wz/whitecr0wz.github.io/_posts/posts/2020-03-08-Privilege-Escalation-Path.md

 whitecr0wz@whitecr0wz:~/vuln$ chmod 777 cal
 ```

-##### Now, where the fun begins, the $PATH variable is exported into the current working directory, being "/home/whitecr0wz/vuln", where "cal" will be searched for:
+##### Now, where the fun begins, the $PATH variable is exported into the current working directory, being "/home/whitecr0wz/vuln" the first folder where the system will check for any executable without a full path, therefore, "/home/whitecr0wz/vuln/vuln" will be encountered prior to /usr/bin/vuln:

 ```term
 whitecr0wz@whitecr0wz:~/vuln$ pwd